IT-Lab-KubSU/platform/docs/frontend/01_NX_COMANDS.md

 # Nx Commands
-### This command will generate a new React project in the libs folder and it will also add all the required script targets in your workspace.json
+### This command will generate a new React library (React Component) in the libs folder and it will also add all the required script targets in your project.json
 ```bash
 nx g @nrwl/react:lib ui
 ```